-Description: The overall facility is equipped with an air cooled chilled water type central air conditioning system, which is in good condition.
-A chiller provides chilled water and pumps distribute chilled water to terminal units.
-The equipment is in good condition.
-The ventilation system in the overall facility consists of air handlers, installed in 1991 and in fair condition, providing fresh air to Classrooms, and air handlers, installed in 1991 and in fair condition, providing fresh air to classrooms, and air handlers, installed in 1991 and in fair condition, providing fresh air to other miscellaneous spaces such as Gymnasiums, Student Dining, and Media Center.
+Description: The overall facility is equipped with a chilled water type central air conditioning system, which is in fair condition.
+An air cooled chiller creates chilled water and the system pumps send the chilled water to the terminal units.
+The equipment is in fair condition.
+The ventilation system in the overall facility consists of air handlers, installed in 1991 and in fair condition, providing fresh air to Classrooms, and air handlers, installed in 1991 and in fair condition, providing fresh air to Classrooms, and air handlers, installed in 1991 and in fair condition, providing fresh air to classrooms, and Arbanders, installed in 1991 and in fair condition, providing fresh air to classrooms, and Media Center.
 Relief air venting is provided by ceiling plenums.
 The ventilation system does meet the Ohio Building Code 15 CFM per occupant fresh air requirement.
-The overall system is not compliant with Ohio Building Code and Ohio School Design Manual requirements.
+The overall system is compliant with Ohio Building Code and Ohio School Design Manual requirements.
 Dust collection systems are not required in this facility.
 The Art program is equipped with a kiln, and existing kiln ventilation is adequate, and in good condition.
-General building exhaust systems for Restrooms are adequately placed, and in fair condition.
+General building exhaust systems for Restrooms, Storage Rooms, Art Rooms, and Custodial Closets are adequately placed, and in good condition.